lambda-feedback/shimmy/README.md

 ### Progress Events

-The shim also exposes a µEd-compatible endpoint at `POST /evaluate` (see the [µEd spec](https://mued.org/spec)), separate from the legacy `POST /` endpoint documented above.
-When a client calls `/evaluate` with a `callbackUrl` in the request body, the shim POSTs a small JSON event to that URL at each stage of processing — in addition to, not instead of, the normal synchronous HTTP response.
+The shim also exposes µEd-compatible endpoints at `POST /evaluate` and `POST /chat` (see the [µEd spec](https://mued.org/spec)), separate from the legacy `POST /` endpoint documented above.
+When a client calls either with a `callbackUrl` in the request body, the shim POSTs a small JSON event to that URL at each stage of processing — in addition to, not instead of, the normal synchronous HTTP response.

-This lets a caller show progress to the end user (e.g. "Evaluating your submission…") without polling, and without the shim needing to hold a connection open.
+This lets a caller show progress to the end user (e.g. "Starting…") without polling, and without the shim needing to hold a connection open.
 It works identically whether the shim is deployed standalone or on AWS Lambda.

 To opt in, include `callbackUrl` in the request body and, optionally, an `X-Request-Id` header — both are part of the µEd spec's own request contract, not shim-specific additions.
 Every event echoes back the `X-Request-Id` value verbatim so the caller can correlate it with the original request.